 I wanted to blog about it all when I returned home, but couldn’t.
 And even though I have now done so, I have left most of the accident description generic and unfinished because I still feel strongly that all though I witnessed it and it affected me it is not my story.
 Hopefully you (the reader) will get what I am trying to say here and I can move on.

-So I never wrote this blog.
+So I never wrote this post.
 In fact I stopped blogging here all together till now.
 I just didn’t have anything more to say.
 I’m no Superman, nothing I say on here was gonna change the way we treated each other or how the internet was being used to confuse and hurt each other.
 I mean that was the point of my “prophet” blog, right?
 To try to change… what, the world?
 I’m not that gullible to have thought that.
 But I did start this thing hoping to reach others and teach some kind of movement in further understanding of each other.
 And even now as I write this I still don’t feel anything I can add here will make a difference.
 The caucus races continue.
 We go on hurting each other.

 Summer is gone, seasons changed, and life went on.
 And that may be the best way to end this post.